-Respiratory depression, including fatal cases, may occur with use of NUCYNTA® ER.
+Serious, life-threatening, or fatal respiratory depression may occur with use of NUCYNTA® ER.
 Monitor for respiratory depression, especially during initiation of NUCYNTA® ER or following a dose increase.
-Instruct patients to swallow NUCYNTA® ER tablets whole.
-Crushing, dissolving, or chewing NUCYNTA® ER can cause rapid release and absorption of a potentially fatal dose of tapentadol.
+Instruct patients to swallow NUCYNTA® ER tablets whole; crushing, chewing, or dissolving NUCYNTA® ER tablets can cause rapid release and absorption of a potentially fatal dose of tapentadol [see WARNINGS AND PRECAUTIONS].

 Interaction with Alcohol

 NUCYNTA® ER (tapentadol) is a mu-opioid receptor agonist, supplied in extendedrelease film-coated tablets for oral administration, containing 58.24, 116.48, 174.72, 232.96, and 291.20 mg of tapentadol hydrochloride in each tablet strength, corresponding to 50, 100, 150, 200, and 250 mg of tapentadol free-base, respectively.
 The chemical name is 3-[(1R,2R)-3-(dimethylamino)-1-ethyl-2-methylpropyl]phenol monohydrochloride.
 The structural formula is:

 The molecular weight of tapentadol HCl is 257.80, and the molecular formula is C14H23NO•HCl.
 The n-octanol: water partition coefficient log P value is 2.89.
 The pKa values are 9.36 and 10.45.
 In addition to the active ingredient tapentadol HCl, tablets also contain the following inactive ingredients: alpha-tocopherol (vitamin E), hypromellose, polyethylene glycol, and polyethylene oxide.
 The film coating is comprised of polyvinyl alcohol, polyethylene glycol, talc, titanium dioxide, and the colorant FD&C Blue #2 aluminum lake is used for 100, 150, 200, and 250 mg strengths; and additionally, yellow iron oxide is used in 150 mg tablets.
 Printing inks contain shellac glaze and propylene glycol for all strengths, and black iron oxide (50, 100, 150 and 200 mg tablets) or titanium dioxide (250 mg tablets).